 Randall Pollard is a name in Victoria synonymous with independent fine-wine sales, having worked in the industry for almost 20 years before opening his own wine store in Geelong (Randall’s), and then importing a range of outstanding artisan wines from France and Europe (Heart & Soil).
 His love of wine stems from sneaking glasses of wine from the cask at the age of 15, enjoying it with cheese and bread.
 He shared more stories from his career on this episode of The Vincast.

-Tag Archives: Heart & Soil
+Randall Pollard from Heart & Soil Wines

 Randall Pollard is pretty well-known in Victoria for his history as an independent wine retailer and merchant.
 He is known for sourcing a great range of interesting unique wines from Europe.
 He invited me to the office to have a look at a few new arrivals into the country.